Bamzooki: Technology

-There is a non-child user base establishing itself and using the toolkit (a modified version of the Bonsai artificial life program) for their own purposes.
+The toolkit (a modified version of the Bonsai artificial life program) has at times been utilized by adults for their own purposes, including research.

 Community

-A popular aim in Bamzooki is to get a Zook into the galleries or leagues, as they are often the most viewed and downloaded Zooks.
+A popular aim in Bamzooki was to get a Zook into the galleries or leagues, as they are often the most viewed and downloaded Zooks.
 To get into the leagues, you have to make a maxed-out zook on a specific event; these events are sprint, block push, hurdles, high jump, and lap.
 Every month, the CBBC Bamzooki site releases a new gallery based on a topic like "space zooks" or "spooky zooks."
 For every gallery, there are 16 spaces, and the Zook moderators choose the best-looking zooks to take those places.
+A toolkit was praised for its educational value, teaching basic principles of physics, animation, and programming.
+Although primarily aimed at children, the software was sophisticated enough to be used by adults for research purposes.

 A relatively new league is the Ultimate Zook Leaderboard, where scores from all the trials are aggregated into one score, which zooks are then compared on.